2020–21 BCB President's Cup

 The 2020–21 BCB President's Cup was a cricket competition that took place in Bangladesh from 11 to 25 October 2020.
-It was the first cricket to be played in Bangladesh since the start of the COVID-19 pandemic in March 2020.
+It was the first cricket tournament to be played in Bangladesh since the start of the COVID-19 pandemic in March 2020.
 Three teams took part, with all the matches played at the Sher-e-Bangla National Cricket Stadium in Mirpur.
 The final was originally scheduled to be played on 23 October, but was moved back to 25 October due to the forecast of bad weather in Dhaka.

 Squads

 The following squads were named for the tournament: